-Condition Attributes Recommendation Aging cookware As pans age and become discolored, cooking times may need to be reduced If food is too dark or overcooked, use the minimum cook time in the recipe or packaging. slightly.
+Conditions Attributes Recommendation Aging cookware As pans age and become discolored, cooking times may need to be reduced slightly.
+If food is too dark or overcooked, use the minimum cook time in the recipe or packaging.
 If food is too light or undercooked, use the middle to maximum cook time in the recipe or packaging.
 High altitude Air is drier and air pressure is lower.
 Adjust cooking temperature, cooking time, or recipes as needed.
-Water boils at a lower temperature, and liquids evaporate faster.
-Increase amount of liquid in baking recipes.
+Water boils at a lower tem- Increase amount of liquid in baking recipes. perature, and liquids evapo- rate faster.
 Increase cook time on cooktop.
 Cover dishes to reduce evaporation.
 Foods may take longer to bake.
 Increase bake time or oven temperature.
 Doughs may rise faster.
 Reduce amount of baking soda or baking powder in recipe.
 Reduce rising time or punch down dough and allow it to rise twice.